Registered Charity Number: 1118097

 - The applicant and the beneficiaries benefitting from the project must be based in the UK.

-- The applicant has not applied within the last two years.
+- The applicant has not applied within the last 2 years.

 How much does the Foundation give?